NicolaasWeideman/DirectoryListingRESTfulService/README.md

 * `curl --header 'accept: text/html' localhost:8080/list?dpath=/local_filesystem`

 ### HTML ###
-Specifying HTML as the required format allows the service to be used through a web browser.
+If the directory listing is required in HTML format, the service can be used through a web browser.
-After running the RESTful service, the service can be used by visiting *http://localhost:8080/list?dpath=<path>* from a web browser, where <path> is the full path of the directory for which the directory listing is required.
+After running the RESTful service, the service can be used by visiting `http://localhost:8080/list?dpath=/local_filesystem/<path>` from a web browser, where <path> is the full path of the directory for which the directory listing is required.

 ### JSON ###
 Specifying JSON as the required format allows the service to be used from another application.